 There are many modern Western style cafes in Kiev.
 Visiting one of them is boring.
 In other words we recommend you to find a real Soviet style cafe.
 They still exist.

 If you are not an experienced East Europe traveller, make an exception and choose Ukraine as you summer holiday destination.
 All support to Ukrainian economy is needed.
-Meanwhile you can enjoy a great city and their cheap East European styled services there.
+Meanwhile you can enjoy a beautiful city and their cheap East European styled services there.
 Travelling to Kiev is a great choice.

 Please don't remember our article about tips how to book flights and hotels cheaply.
 Stay tuned on our Facebook page for more interesting content!